 Growing Monstera Albo is unlike other houseplants because it is slow to grow and requires a lot of upkeep.

-You heard it right!
-A Node-less stem will fail to propagate because it is unlikely to produce the roots required for vertical growth.
+Moreover, nodeless stems, leaves, or roots will fail to propagate because it is unlikely to produce the roots required for vertical growth.

 What is a Node?

 Nodes are visible, brown, circular, bumpy parts along the length of the plant stem from which new branches, leaves, and roots originate and are a site of cellular activity.